sublime-music/sublime-music/docs/index.rst

    :align: center
    :target: ./_static/screenshots/play-queue.png

-   The Playlist view of Sublime Music with the Play Queue opened.
+   The Playlist view of Sublime Music with the Play Queue opened. :doc:`More Screenshots <./screenshots>`

 Features
 --------